Goodfellow's tree-kangaroo: Description

-Like other tree-kangaroos, Goodfellow's tree-kangaroos are quite different in appearance from terrestrial kangaroos.
-Unlike their land dwelling cousins, their legs are not disproportionately large in comparison to the forelimbs, which are strong and end in hooked claws for grasping tree limbs, and they have a long tail for balance.
+Like other tree-kangaroos, Goodfellow's tree-kangaroo is quite different in appearance from terrestrial kangaroos.
+Unlike its land dwelling cousins, its legs are not disproportionately large in comparison to the forelimbs, which are strong and end in hooked claws for grasping tree limbs, and it has a long tail for balance.
 All of these features help the species with a predominantly arboreal existence.
-They have short, woolly fur, usually chestnut to red-brown in colour, grey-brown faces, yellow-coloured cheeks and feet; pale bellies, long, golden brown tails, and two golden stripes on their backsides.
-They weigh approximately 7 kg (about 15 lb).
+It has short, woolly fur, usually chestnut to red-brown in colour, a grey-brown face, yellow-coloured cheeks and feet; a pale belly, a long, golden brown tail, and two golden stripes on its rear.
+It weighs approximately 7 kg.

+Habitat

+Goodfellow's tree-kangaroo lives in dense tropical rainforests and deciduous forests over mountain ranges, ranging from the border of central Irian Jaya in Indonesia to central and eastern Papua New Guinea.